Performance Evaluation

 SFCTA (2008), Draft Final Report on the Automobile Trip Generation (ATG) Impact Measure and on the Proposed ATG Transportation Impact Mitigation Fee Nexus Study, San Francisco County Transportation Authority (www.sfcta.org); at www.sfcta.org/images/stories/Executive/Meetings/pnp/2008/09sept09/atg%20memo%20pnp.pdf.

-STI (2008), Sustainable Transportation Indicators: A Recommended Program To Define A Standard Set of Indicators For Sustainable Transportation Planning, Sustainable Transportation Indicators Subcommittee (ADD40 [1]), TRB (www.trb.org); at www.vtpi.org/sustain/sti.pdf.
+STI (2008), Sustainable Transportation Indicators: A Recommended Program to Define a Standard Set of Indicators for Sustainable Transportation Planning, Sustainable Transportation Indicators Subcommittee (ADD40 [1]), TRB (www.trb.org); at www.vtpi.org/sustain/sti.pdf.

 TRB (2008), Performance Measurement Practice (www.trb-performancemeasurement.org), Performance Measurement Committee (ABC30), Transportation Research Board.